Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Experimental proposal and Discussion

-{ \it Acknowledgements---}We thank Fabian Alet for valuable discussions on the phase diagram of the QLM over the years.
-XXR, ZY and ZYM acknowledge support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.~17303019, 17301420, 17301721, AoE/P-701/20 and 17309822), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01), and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
-YQ acknowledges support from the the National Natural Science Foundation of China (Grant Nos.
-11874115 and 12174068).
-JR is supported by Huawei Young Talents Program at IHES.
-YCW acknowledges the support of Beihang Hangzhou Innovation Institute Yuhang and the support from the National Natural Science Foundation of China (Grant Nos.
-11804383 and 11975024).
-We thank HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, the University of Hong Kong for their technical support and generous allocation of CPU time.
+{ \it Acknowledgements---}We thank Fabien Alet for valuable discussions on the phase diagrams of QDM and QLM over the years.
+X.X.R, Z.Y, and Z.Y.M acknowledge support from the Research Grants Council of Hong Kong SAR of China (Grants No.~17303019, No.~17301420, No.~17301721, No.~AoE/P-701/20, No.~17309822), the ANR/RGC Joint Research Scheme sponsored by Research Grants Council of Hong Kong SAR of China, and French National Research Agency (Project No. A\_HKU703/22), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01), and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+Y.Q. acknowledges support from the the National Natural Science Foundation of China (Grants No.~11874115 and No.~12174068).
+J.R. is supported by Huawei Young Talents Program at IHES.
+Y.C.W. acknowledges support from Zhejiang Provincial Natural Science Foundation of China (Grant No. LZ23A040003) and Beihang Hangzhou Innovation Institute Yuhang.
+We thank HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, the University of Hong Kong for their technical support, and generous allocation of CPU time.